Twist automorphisms on quantum unipotent cells and dual canonical bases: Introduction

 For a nilpotent Lie algebra $\mathfrak{n}_{-}\left(w\right)$ associated with the subgroup $N_{-}\left(w\right)$, a quantum analogue $\mathbf{U}_{q}^{-}\left(w\right)$ of the universal enveloping algebras $\mathbf{U}\left(\mathfrak{n}_{-}\left(w\right)\right)$ has been introduced by De Concini-Kac-Procesi \cite{MR1351503} and also by Lusztig \cite{Lus:intro} as subalgebras of the quantized enveloping algebras $\mathbf{U}_{q}^{-}$.
 They are defined as subalgebras which are generated by quantum root vectors defined by Lusztig's braid group symmetry on the quantized enveloping algebras $\mathbf{U}_{q}\left(\mathfrak{g}\right)$.
 Meanwhile they are the linear spans of their Poincaré-Birkhoff-Witt type orthogonal monomials with respect to the non-degenerate pairing on $\mathbf{U}_{q}^{-}$.
 In \cite{MR2914878}, the first author proved that the subalgebras $\mathbf{U}_{q}^{-}\left(w\right)$ are compatible with the dual canonical bases, that is $\mathbf{B}^{\mathrm{up}}\cap\mathbf{U}_{q}^{-}\left(w\right)$ is a base of $\mathbf{U}_{q}^{-}\left(w\right)$ and the specialization of $\mathbf{U}_{q}^{-}\left(w\right)$ (using the dual canonical basis) at $q=1$ is isomorphic to the coordinate ring $\mathbb{C}\left[N_{-}\left(w\right)\right]$, hence $\mathbf{U}_{q}^{-}\left(w\right)$ is also considered as a quantum analogue of the coordinate ring $\mathbb{C}\left[N_{-}\left(w\right)\right]$ of the unipotent subgroup.

-Geiß-Leclerc-Schröer \cite{MR3090232} proved that $\mathbf{U}_{q}^{-}\left(w\right)$ admits a quantum cluster algebra structure in the sense of Berenstein-Zelevinsky if $\mathfrak{g}$ is symmetric via the additive categorification and Goodearl-Yakimov \cite{MR3263301,MR3633289} proved the result using the framework of quantum nilpotent algebras in the symmetrizable case.
-Kang-Kashiwara-Kim-Oh \cite{MR3758148} showed that the set of quantum cluster monomials is contained in the dual canonical bases via symmetric quiver Hecke algebras if $\mathfrak{g}$ is symmetric.
+Gei\ss-Leclerc-Schr\"oer \cite{MR3090232} proved that $\mathbf{U}_{q}^{-}\left(w\right)$ admits a quantum cluster algebra structure in the sense of Berenstein-Zelevinsky if $\mathfrak{g}$ is symmetric via the additive categorification and Goodearl-Yakimov \cite{MR3263301, Goodearl:2013qw} proved the result using the framework of quantum nilpotent algebras in the symmetrizable case.
+Kang-Kashiwara-Kim-Oh \cite{KKKO} showed that the set of quantum cluster monomials is contained in the dual canonical bases via symmetric quiver Hecke algebras when $\mathfrak{g}$ is symmetric.
+See \cite[Introduction]{KKKO} for the history of this topic.